 The main purposes of the Association are defined in the Core Objectives.
 The Association was formed in response to the recognized need for member territories to mitigate the risk of reliance on external providers and share in the ownership and development of a financial services industry with the capacity to satisfy the financial needs of the people of the Region, whilst at the same time meeting regional and international regulatory requirements and standards.

 The CARICOM Secretariat provided sterling support, maintaining the records and lending stability and continuity in the absence of a CAB Secretariat from the start until the organization established a permanent Secretariat in Georgetown, Guyana in 1998.
-The Secretariat was moved to Saint Lucia in 2002 and is staffed by four permanent employees including a General Manager who is responsible for the day to day management of the Association.
+The Secretariat was moved to Saint Lucia in 2002 and is staffed by five permanent employees including a Chief Executive Officer, who is responsible for the day to day management of the Association.